 This means less time you spend on research and fewer guessing games.
 Our referral service is free.

 Our referral service is free.
-We will help you as best we can find the right treatment program.
+We will help you find the right treatment program as best we can.
 Keep in mind that we mainly refer to private centres across the country.
-However, an expense is incurred with the private facility, which is an out-of-pocket expense.
+However, an out-of-pocket expense is incurred with the private facility.

 Being aware of the waiting lists in the funded sector, we found affordable treatment centres that the average family can afford.
-We can also refer to more expensive programs for families that want that.
+We can also refer families to more expensive programs if they want them.

 We have a few paid services.
 These are our Online Coaching sessions, and we also provide assessments.